Will AI Replace Your Job or Just Your Raise? (2026)

 The Displacement Pipeline

 The five indicators on this page trace a causal chain.
 AI capability grows.
 Businesses adopt AI in production.
 Roles get eliminated or go unfilled.
 Tech openings contract.
 Young workers — the most substitutable cohort — absorb the shock first.
-This is not a labor market cycle.
-It is a structural shift where each stage feeds the next.
+The pattern reads as a structural shift where each stage feeds the next.
+A cycle would mean-revert on its own.
+This trajectory keeps compounding.

-Explore the American Worker Index — AI displacement composite score and methodology →
+Explore the American Worker Index — AI displacement composite score and methodology →Data Sources and Methodology

 Census Bureau BTOS